5 Best Tromsø Northern Lights Tours + Tips (2025-2026)

 Combo Northern Lights Tour

-These are usually an activity that takes place at night that also allows you to see the northern lights.
+These are usually an activity that takes place at night and also allow you to see the northern lights.

 The main mission of the activity is that you will do something and because you’ll be outside, you can see the aurora if conditions are right!